 Edwards Deming once said, “If you do not know how to ask the right question, you discover nothing.”
-For tellers, CSRs, loan officers and other bank and credit union employees, discovery is paramount.
+For tellers, customer service reps, loan officers and other bank and credit union employees, discovery is paramount.
 Because it’s how needs are uncovered, it opens the door to everything else.
-If your team isn’t asking good questions to figure out what the customer needs, then they’re probably missing out on opportunities to add more products and create stickier relationships.
-And when the bank down the street advertises something you haven’t mentioned, that customer could be out the door in no time.
+If your team isn’t asking good questions to figure out what the customer needs, then they’re probably missing out on opportunities to add more products, create deeper customer relationships and ultimately increase wallet share.
+And when the bank down the street advertises something you haven’t mentioned, that (presumed loyal) customer could be out the door in no time.

 But here’s the big question: If you can’t build customer loyalty and gain more wallet share without first asking some good questions, then why don’t they ask?
 Here are some reasons I often hear from banking groups:

 - Feels too “salesy.”
 I don’t want it to appear like I’m pushing a product.
 The reason they feel this way is that the product doesn’t fit the need.
 If they learn how to ask questions first, though, they can offer a product that meets the need, thus solving a problem (or helping) the customer.
 This also makes them more of a problem solver than a salesperson.

 - Lack of product knowledge.
 I don’t want to ask a question if I am not comfortable explaining a possible solution.
 It’s only natural that an associate who’s not familiar with certain products isn’t going to open up the opportunity for a discussion about them.
 If the customer wants more information and they don’t know how to respond, they worry they’ll look bad.